 I visited Kusuka Spa on Main Street for an hour’s Balinese full body massage for just IDR 165,000 (£10.40) I lay there enjoying a relaxing rub down to the sound of the waves.

-If you want to let your hair down, you’ve come to the right place!
+If you want to let your hair down, you’ve come to the right island!
 Head to Tir Na Nog (the island’s Irish bar) and try Vodka with Extra Joss.
 Your shot of vodka will come served with a sachet of fruity tasting sherbet containing ginseng, royal jelly, vitamins and more.
 I’d compare it to a crushed up Berocca, so you’ll be buzzing a little after (and the next day too it turns out!)
 It’s not something I’d necessarily recommend, but I wanted to find out what it was!

 Sama-Sama draws in the crowds in with its live music and great atmosphere.
 Meanwhile, Evolution’s calling card is its competitive beer pong tables that run from the back of the bar right down to the street.
 I also loved the look of this shisha lounge with its colourful cushions on the sand.